idaocracy/NaninovelSceneAssistant/README.md

 - The object list will now update according to what's visible as opposed to what's (pre)loaded, eliminating some clutter.
 - The original parameter states are now saved and these are restored when the parameters are deselected.
 You can also choose to ignore unchanged values when checking the "Exclude State Values" option.
 - Added two new tabs to the Scene Assistant windows: Variables and Unlockables.
 You can now track their states and debug them, similar to the built-in Custom Variable GUI.
-- Added an option to pause the Script Player on hover, which causes the script player to pause on current command's completion.
+- Added an option to pause the Script Player on hover, which causes the script player to pause after the current command has completed its transition.
 - Hovering on the window will no longer cause any ongoing transitions to complete instantly.
-It is also not possible to change values as long as there is an ongoing transition.
+It is also not possible to change the values as long as there is an ongoing transition.
 - Improved stability.
 The extension is designed to remain active and functional throughout the engine's lifetime.
 - Scene Assistant is now managed by a custom engine service, and it should be possible to override its behaviour.
 Instructions coming soon.
 - Added SceneAssistantSpawnObject script which can be used to add parameters to spawn objects.
 A working example can be found in my newly updated NaninovelPostProcess V2.